ISISComputingGroup/lewis-ess/docs/developer_guide/framework_details.rst

 Statemachine
 ------------

+A :class:`~plankton.core.statemachine.StateMachine`-class designed
-A statemachine class designed for a cycle-based approach is provided to allow modeling complex device behaviour in an event-driven fashion.
+for a cycle-based approach is provided to allow modeling complex device behaviour in an event-driven fashion.

 A device may initialize a statemachine on construction, telling it what states the device can be in and what conditions should cause it to